A tokenization key authorizes clients to tokenize payment information.

 If you decide you no longer want a specific tokenization key to be used, it can be revoked.
 Doing so will deauthorize any clients using that key.

 Tokenization keys authorize only a subset of Braintree's client API capabilities.
-When using a tokenization key, clients may only tokenize payment methods.
+When using a tokenization key, clients may only tokenize payment information.

 In contrast to a client token, you may not specify a customer ID, set a specific merchant account ID, or otherwise provide any configuration.

 The following payment methods can be tokenized using a tokenization key: credit cards, PayPal, Venmo, Apple Pay, and Android Pay.
-You cannot use a tokenization key to create a 3D Secure transaction.
+You can't use a tokenization key to create a 3D Secure transaction.

 To obtain a tokenization key, follow these steps: